animeshk-me/game-project/README.md

-# This Project is done as part of OS course.
+# This Project is done as a part of the OS course.
+## It is a simple game created using ncurses.h library of C on the *LINUX* OS.